danidee10/git-notifyme/README.md

 # Notes

-For now there is no support to watch two or more branches at the same time, but this is a feature i'm actively working on
+For now there is no support to watch two or more branches at the same time, but this is a feature i'm actively working on.

 # Found it interesting or useful?